-Refer to the MTA MIB [2] for more detailed information concerning these attributes and their default values.
+Refer to the MTA MIB ([2], [22]) for more detailed information concerning these attributes and their default values.

-The MTA Manufacturer Certificate validates the MTA Device Certificate.
+• The MTA Manufacturer Certificate validates the MTA Device Certificate.

-Attribute Syntax Configuration Access SNMP MIB File Object Comments Telephony Config File Start Integer W, required None N/A N/A Type length value 254 1 1 The MTA config file MUST start with this attribute.
+Attribute Syntax Configuratio n Access SNMP Access MIB File Object Comments Telephony Config File Start Integer W, required None N/A N/A Type length value 254 1 1 The MTA config file MUST start with this attribute.
 Telephony Config File End Integer W, required None N/A N/A Type length value 254 1 255 This MUST be the last attribute in the MTA config file.
-Telephony MTA Admin State ENUM W, required R/W MTA Device MIB pktcMtaDevEnabled t Used to enable/disable all telephony ports on the MTA.
-Applies to the MTA side of the embedded-MTA or the entire stand-alone MTA.
+Telephony MTA Admin State ENUM W, required R/W MTA Device MIB pktcMtaDevEnabled Used to enable/disable all telephony ports on the MTA.
+Applies to the MTA side of the embedded-MTA or the entire standalone MTA.
 Allows blanket management of all telephony ports (external interfaces) on the device.
 The state of the MTA is controlled by this MIB Object.
 For more information about this object, refer to the MTA MIB [2].
-Realm Organization Name String W, required (Secure Provisioning Flow) W, Optional (Basic and Hybrid Provisioning Flows) R/W MTA Device MIB pktcMtaDevRealmO rgName The value of the X.500 name organization name attribute in the subject name of the service provider certificate for MSO KDC.
-This attribute is required only in the case of the Secure Provisioning Flow.
-If this attribute is included as part of the Device Configuration File in Basic or Hybrid Provisioning Flows, the MTA MUST ignore this attribute, report a "passWithWarnings" and populate the Error OIDs Table (pktcMtaDevErrorOidsTable)

-Attribute Syntax Configuration Access SNMP MIB File Object Comments Solicited Key Timeout Integer W, optional R/W N/A pktcMtaDevProvSol icitedKeyTimeout This timeout applies only when the Provisioning Server initiated key management (with a Wake Up message) for SNMPv3.
+Realm Organization Name String W, required (Secure Provisioning Flow) W, Optional (Basic and Hybrid Provisioning Flows) R/W MTA Device MIB pktcMtaDevRealmO rgName The value of the X.500 name organization name attribute in the subject name of the service provider certificate.
+Solicited Key Timeout Integer W, optional R/W N/A pktcMtaDevProvSoli citedKeyTimeout This timeout applies only when the Provisioning Server initiated key management (with a Wake Up message) for SNMPv3.
 It is the period during which the MTA will save a nonce (inside the sequence number field) from the sent out AP Request and wait for the matching AP Reply from the Provisioning Server.
 Since there is a default value, this is optional.

-Reset Kerberos ticket information Integer32 Integer32 W, optional R/W MTA Device MIB pktcMtaDevResetKr bTickets Security Specification [5] allows the Kerberos tickets associated with any of the application server (Provisioning Server or CMS) to be stored in the MTA NVRAM until ticket expiry.
+Attribute Syntax Configuratio n Access SNMP Access MIB File Object Comments Reset Kerberos ticket information Integer3 2 W, optional R/W MTA Device MIB pktcMtaDevResetKr bTickets Security Specification [5] allows the Kerberos tickets associated with any of the application server (Provisioning Server or CMS) to be stored in the MTA NVRAM until ticket expiry.
 In order to control the invalidation of the tickets stored in NVRAM, this MIB attribute is used to communicate the required action to the MTA.
 Upon receiving this attribute in the config file, an MTA MUST take the specified action.
 Refer to [2] for more information.